+44 (0) 207 252 3900 [email protected]

 It is often difficult for photographers to photograph and manipulate the perspective of buildings correctly because of their massive scale.
 It may seem daunting for photographers to control such a massive object through their lenses and to mold them to their satisfaction.
 This is why it is all the more important to understand the role of perspective and how it can influence a photograph, particularly for architectural photography.

 The most fundamental usage of perspective is in constructing the horizon of the photo to influence the shape and size of the building.
-It avoids the problem of buildings appearing away from the center of the photograph, which may happen if the photographer takes the photograph from too close to the building.
+It avoids the problem of buildings appearing away from the centre of the photograph, which may happen if the photographer takes the photograph from too close to the building.
 There are a couple of ways in which photographers can reestablish the horizon of the photograph to line up horizontally with the base of the building.
-They can use a tilt-shift lens, or simply shoot the photograph from further away to minimize undesirable perspective effects on the photograph.
+They can use a tilt-shift lens, or simply shoot the photograph from further away to minimise undesirable perspective effects on the photograph.
 In some cases, photographers may also want to elevate the position from why they are taking the photo in order to establish the horizontal base of the building across the photograph, although this is not always an option.

 There are other ways in which photographers can introduce the concept of perspective in the photograph.
 They can include other objects in their photographs such as cars, furniture, or other aspects of the environment to show the scale of the building.
 Conversely, the same effect can be achieved by using the empty space around buildings to show the scale of the building.